All Episodes

 Here's the story.

-The Justice Department's been asked to investigate who disclosed this is December 14th of last year.
+The Justice Department's been asked to investigate who disclosed.

 The Justice Department's been asked to investigate who disclosed secret details about a mysterious and expensive U.S. spy satellite project.

-Under justice guidelines, prosecutors must review such requests and ensure that they meet strict requirements, such as whether the information had been properly classified before they agree to begin a criminal uh investigation.
+Under justice guidelines, prosecutors must review such requests and ensure that they meet strict requirements such as whether the information had been properly classified before they agree to begin a criminal investigation.

-Uh if an investigation is approved, and I don't know whether it was, it would target people who describe sensitive details about the satellite to the Washington Post, which published a story on Saturday, which I assume is December maybe the 11th or 12.
+If an investigation is approved, and I don't know whether it was, it would target people who described sensitive details about the satellite to the Washington Post, which published the story on Saturday, which I assume was December maybe the 11th or 12th.

 I didn't bother looking it up, but it's within the 14th range of the 14th.